jschr/jschr.io/README.md

 You can add more [data sources](app/sources) to make your site more dynamic.

+Feel free to [create an issue](https://github.com/jschr/jschr.io/issues) with any questions about deploying your own version!

 ## What does it cost?

 Basically nothing.
 My AWS bill is about $5/mo (not including domain registration fees).